 Improvements are being made and advancements once thought unlikely are steadily being realized through increased transparency, stakeholder collaboration and intergovernmental cooperation.
 The AGC is an extension of this collaboration and is the logical evolution of the Statewide Digital Mapping Initiative (SDMI), which it replaces.

-The Alaska Geospatial Council (AGC) was established through a Memorandum of Agreement between six state agencies and endorsed by Governor Sean Parnell on June 23, 2014.
+The Alaska Geospatial Council (AGC) was established through a Memorandum of Agreement between six State departments and the University and endorsed by Governor Bill Walker on July 29, 2015.
 The purpose of the AGC is to improve geospatial activity in Alaska by: